Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: A prototypical example of fourth order obstacle problem. The biharmonic model

 The latter considerations imply that we need to restrict our search for solutions to the functions in the following non-empty, closed and convex subset of $H^2_0(\omega)$, denoted and defined by:

 It is thus classical to establish (cf., e.g., Section~6.8 in~\cite{PGCLNFAA}) that the following minimisation problem

 admits a unique solution $u\in U$.
-In addition to this, following a strategy similar to the one implemented in~\cite{Pie2020-1,PS}, it can be shown that the solution of the minimisation problem~\eqref{mp1} satisfies $u \in H^3(\omega) \cap H^2_0(\omega)$.
+Recall that, according to~\cite{Frehse1971}, the solution of the minimisation problem~\eqref{mp1} satisfies $u \in H^3(\omega) \cap H^2_0(\omega)$.
 Let us recall that a regularity of class $H^4(\omega)$ is \emph{not} in general achievable in light of the counterexample contrived by Caffarelli and his collaborators for fourth order obstacle problems~\cite{Caffarelli1979,CafFriTor1982}.

 Since $\omega$ is a Lipschitz domain and since any $v \in U$ satisfies $\nabla v \in \vec{H}^1_0(\omega)$, we have that for \emph{fixed} (no summation) indices $\alpha, \beta \in \{1,2\}$, an application of Green's formula (cf., e.g., Theorem~1.18-2 in~\cite{PGCLNFAA}) gives: